 A lot of the salespeople we work with spend much of their time in the field.
 They meet customers face-to-face, sometimes in remote locations — and because of this, follow-up was a big challenge.
-By the time the sales rep made it back to her desk, she’d forget that the customer requested more information about a certain product.
-Or, if she did manage to remember, by the time she sent the content the client requested, the client’s interest had waned.
+By the time the sales rep made it back to his desk, he’d forget that the customer requested more information about a certain product.
+Or, if he did manage to remember, by the time he sent the content the client requested, the client’s interest had waned.

 Thanks to technology, however, now you don’t have to wait until you get back to your desk to send content to an interested buyer.
 You can respond immediately to customer requests during sales conversations.

 Eliminating any delay in your response time in this way has two important benefits:

 - It immediately establishes with the customer that you are responsive and reliable, increasing that all-important trust factor.

 - It increases your credibility as an expert.